astranet/meshRPC/README.md

 Of course not!
 Even for legacy Go monoliths that contain many layers inside a single process, `meshRPC` framework can be used to decouple things, using interface substitution.
 Consider an `interface A`, then use this tool to generate a microservice that implements `interface A`, but once called, instead of `interface A` invocation, there will be an RPC call over network to the corresponding microservice.
 In this way you can separate a big project by small pieces without hurting integrity (just adding a bit of network latency).

 And you don't need to write RPC models and new data structures, we will generate them for you.

+### What about gRPC?
+Why do you keep comparing it with gRPC?

+See, MeshRPC also does the same job that gRPC does.
+It takes a contract (Go interface instead of a protobuf schema) and generates both RPC client/server code allowing services to call each other over network, with streaming support as well.
+It is not cross-language and cross-platform yet, unlike gRPC, that's a simplification for now.
+Most of this package is focused on proper RPC generation and optimization, rather than service discovery and load balancing, with [AstraNet](http://github.com/astranet/astranet) being the core behind networking.

 ### Install